rbisdorff/Digraph3/docSphinx/tutorial.rst

 Execution time: 0.014 seconds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We notice in line 6 above that the most significantly supported best
+We notice in Line 6 above that the most significantly supported best
 choice recommendation is indeed the Condorcet winner *D* with a
-majority of 56% of the criteria significance (see line 12).
+majority of 56% of the criteria significance (see Line 12).
 Both other
 potential best choice recommendations, as well as the potential worst
 choice recommendation, are not positively validated as best,
 resp. worst choices.
 They may or may not be considered so.
-Alternative *A*, with extreme contradictory performances, appears both, in a best and a worst choice recommendation (see lines 27 and 37) and seams hence not actually comparable to its competitors.
+Alternative *A*, with extreme contradictory performances, appears both, in a best and a worst choice recommendation (see Lines 27 and 37) and seams hence not actually comparable to its competitors.

 The same Rubis best choice recommendation, encoded in XMCDA 2.0 and presented in the default system browser, is provided by the :py:mod:`xmcda` module.
 In a python3 session working in the directory where the XMCDA encoded problem data is stored, we may proceed as follows.